Assertive or aggressive/angry behavior towards others is a huge problem that can only be resolved by proper training.

-When a dog is overly scared, reactive, confident, ignorant, independent and/or insecure
+When a dog is fearful, reactive, too confident, inexperienced, independent and/or insecure.

 Murphy continues to be the best dog ever.
 Perfect—no—but it’s astonishing how well we are getting along and how his aggression issues have improved.
 He can absolutely read my mind, though I’m not as good at reading his!
 Again, all thanks to you!

 I have a 2-year-old, 100 pound black lab/mastiff/rotty who was a bully.
 Not anymore 🙂 They rehabilitated him and trained us.
 Doug and Elizabeth are the best!